litlifesoftware/leitmotif-flutter/README.md

 # Leitmotif

 A collection of widgets and screens for Flutter implementing the Leitmotif Design Language.
 It complements the default Material Widgets shipped with Flutter.
-Whose Widgets include custom implementation of Snackbars, AppBars and a settings panel.
+Whose Widgets include custom implementation of `Snackbars`, `AppBars` and a settings panel.
 Utility Screens (e.g. required to verify the user's age and to show the application's licenses) are also included.

+> 'Leitmotif' is derived from the German noun 'Leitmotiv' which describes a dominant and recurring theme in music and literature.

-Leitmotif derived from the [LitUIKit](https://github.com/litlifesoftware/lit_ui_kit) project, which has been discontinued.
+Leitmotif is based on the [LitUIKit](https://github.com/litlifesoftware/lit_ui_kit) project, which has been discontinued.

 Visit our [website](https://litlifesoftware.github.io) for more details.